DPenner1/Primell/README.md

 With the Latin alphabet being reserved for use as base-64 numbers, operators are completely made of symbols.
 Most of them are intuitive though.
 Really.
 Especially with stretches of imagination.

 Since Primell is not very familiar with how operators work, Primell for the most part executes them in strict left-to-right order.
-There are 4 exceptions:
+There are a few exceptions:

 - Parentheses may be used naturally like in math.
 - Square brackets also group similar to parentheses, but have the semantic meaning of specifying a for-each loop.